-- 1. From the main page of the EC2 Management Console, click Launch Instance button and click Launch Instance in the dropdown that appears.
-We use an on-demand instance here, so that your data is preserved when you stop/start the instance, and your data is not lost when pricing spikes on the spot market. - 2.
-In the Name field, give the instance a recognizable name, for example firesim-manager-1.
+1. From the main page of the EC2 Management Console, click Launch Instance button and click Launch Instance in the dropdown that appears.
+We use an on-demand instance here, so that your data is preserved when you stop/start the instance, and your data is not lost when pricing spikes on the spot market.

+- 2. In the Name field, give the instance a recognizable name, for example firesim-manager-1.
 This is purely for your own convenience and can also be left blank. - 3.
 In the Application and OS Images search box, search for FPGA Developer AMI 1.12.
-1-40257ab5-6688-4c95-97d1-e251a40fd1fc and select the AMI that appears under the \Community AMIs\ tab (there should be only one).
-DO NOT USE ANY OTHER VERSION.
-For example, do not use FPGA Developer AMI from the AWS Marketplace AMIs tab, as you will likely get an incorrect version of the AMI. - 4.
+2-40257ab5-6688-4c95-97d1-e251a40fd1fc and select the AMI that appears under the Community AMIs tab (there should be only one). - If you find that there are no results for this search, you can try incrementing the last part of the version number (Z in X.Y.Z) in the search string, e.g., 1.12.2 -> 1.12.3.
+Other parts of the search string should be unchanged. - Do not use FPGA Developer AMI from the AWS Marketplace AMIs tab, as you will likely get an incorrect version of the AMI. - 4.
 In the Instance Type drop-down, select the instance type of your choosing.
-A good choice is a c5.4xlarge (16 cores, 32 GiB) or a z1d.2xlarge (8 cores, 64 GiB). - 5.
-In the Key pair (login) drop-down, select the firesim key pair we setup earlier.

-- 6. In the Network settings drop-down click edit and modify the following settings: - 1.
+A good choice is a c5.4xlarge (16 cores, 32 GiB DRAM) or a z1d.2xlarge (8 cores, 64 GiB DRAM). - 5.
+In the Key pair (login) drop-down, select the firesim key pair we set up earlier. - 6.
+In the Network settings drop-down click edit and modify the following settings: - 1.
 Under VPC required, select the firesim VPC.
 Any subnet within the firesim VPC is fine. - 2.
-Under Firewall (security groups), click Select existing security group and in the Common security groups dropdown that appears, select the firesim security group that was automatically created for you earlier. - 7.
+Under Firewall (security groups), click Select existing security group and in the Common security groups dropdown that appears, select the firesim security group that was automatically created for you earlier.
+Do NOT select the for-farms-only-firesim security group that might also be in the list (it is also fine if this group does not appear in your list). - 7.
 In the Configure storage section, increase the size of the root volume to at least 300GB.
-The default of 85GB can quickly become too small as you accumulate large Vivado reports/outputs, large waveforms, XSim outputs, and large root filesystems for simulations.
+The default of 120GB can quickly become too small as you accumulate large Vivado reports/outputs, large waveforms, XSim outputs, and large root filesystems for simulations.
 You should remove the small (5-8GB) secondary volume that is added by default. - 8.
-In the Advanced details drop-down, we'll leave most settings unchanged.
-The exceptions being: - 1.
+In the Advanced details drop-down, change the following: - 1.
 Under Termination protection, select Enable.
 This adds a layer of protection to prevent your manager instance from being terminated by accident.
 You will need to disable this setting before being able to terminate the instance using usual methods. - 2.
 Under User data, paste the following into the provided textbox: